Ferguson's retirement shocks Manchester United's global fans

 | ABUJA/LONDON

-Such a figure is hard to verify, but a big contingent of the English soccer team's huge global following undoubtedly lives in the West African nation.
+Such a figure is hard to verify, but a big contingent of the English football team's huge global following undoubtedly lives in the West African nation.

 So many Nigerians, like fellow Manchester United supporters from Europe to Asia, were stunned by Wednesday's announcement that veteran manager Alex Ferguson will retire.